 Welcome to the European Disc Golf Festival 2026

-The Europe’s Biggest Disc Golf Festival of 2026 will take over the Tallinn Song Festival Grounds from June 16 to 21.
-The event of the year will feature the only European PDGA Major, delicious food, live entertainment, and a true summer festival atmosphere for the whole family to enjoy.
+The Europe’s biggest disc golf festival of 2026 will take over the Tallinn Song Festival Grounds from June 16 to 21.
+The event of the year will feature the only European PDGA Major called the European Open, delicious food, live entertainment, and a true summer festival atmosphere for the whole family to enjoy.

 Main Facts